 3. Some essential oils

 When it comes to DIY bug spray ideas, some essential oils can work wonders and be extremely effective when used in the mixture.
-Some of these essential oils are rosemary, clove, lemongrass, peppermint, eucalyptus, lavender, tea tree, cajeput etc. This list goes on and you can try out a combination of these for best results.
-You can also try them out in some of the tried and tested formulas.
+Some of these essential oils are rosemary, clove, lemongrass, peppermint, eucalyptus, lavender, tea tree, cajeput etc. This list goes on and they have many other uses as well like killing dust mites.
+You can try out a combination of these for best results.
+Furthermore, you can also try them out in some of the tried and tested formulas.
 You may have some separate specific demands for the strength or aroma of the concerned mixture and it is important that you mix the ingredients accordingly.

 4. The formula of the medieval thieves

 This can be ranked among the weirdest of DIY bug spray ideas but it is also among the most effective.
 Used by medieval thieves once upon a time, this formula requires rosemary, mint, lavender, garlic, marjoram, sage and all this in a vinegar base or an apple cider base.
 Not only does this mixture when mixed in the right proportion ward off insects and mosquitoes, it is also baby safe.
 Unlike the artificial pungent odor of the chemical filled bug sprays available in the markets, this one has a sweet and natural smell which fills up the area where it is used.

 5. Use vinegar wisely

 Vinegar has a wide variety of uses and it is no surprise that one of those uses is to fight bugs and particularly ants.
 Since ants stay away from vinegar, a very smart trick is to mix vinegar and apple cider and have the solution strewn along the perimeters of the house or simply the table on which food is stocked or being eaten.
 The only thing to keep in mind here is that it must be reapplied from time to time because the vinegar wears off very easily.